Han (musician)

-Han Ji-sung (born September 14, 2000), known mononymously as Han, is a South Korean rapper, singer, and songwriter.
+Han Ji-sung (born September 14, 2000), known as Han, is a South Korean rapper, singer, songwriter, and producer.
 He is a member of the South Korean boy band Stray Kids and its production unit 3Racha under JYP Entertainment.

 Han has been a full member of the Korea Music Copyright Association since February 2023, becoming the youngest K-pop idol to be awarded such membership.
-As of May 2025, he has registered 174 songwriting and production credits, including works for NiziU, Show Lo, Yao Chen, JO1, and Nexz, as well as collaborations with artists such as Lil Durk, Sky-Hi, Tiger JK, and Lisa.
+As of May 2026, he has registered 196 songwriting and production credits, including works for NiziU, Show Lo, Yao Chen, JO1, Nexz, and Modyssey, as well as collaborations with artists such as Lil Durk, Sky-Hi, Tiger JK, and Lisa.

 Early life and education

-Han Ji-sung was born on September 14, 2000, in Incheon, South Korea as the youngest of two sons.
+Han Ji-sung was born on September 14, 2000, in Incheon, South Korea as the younger of two sons.
 His family moved to Mokpo when he was very young, and he attended elementary school there.
 Later, his family relocated to Malaysia, where he briefly attended Fairview International School before leaving to be homeschooled.

 At fourteen, Han returned to South Korea intending to audition to become a K-pop idol, while also committing to pass all three levels of the Korean Qualification Exam as part of a promise to his parents that he would return to Malaysia to pursue further education if he was not successful at auditioning within twelve months.
 Three months after he had returned to South Korea, Han initially auditioned for JYP Entertainment and following a second audition, was accepted as a trainee.

 After debuting, Han enrolled at Gukje Cyber University, to study performance and broadcast entertainment.